Step 1 – JDK and IDE (Eclipse) Installation

 Step 9 – Explore!

-Explore the QuickStart JUnit tests to see how Justify accelerates test creation with “Rules” for configuration and technology specific “Assertions” for verification.
+Explore the QuickStart JUnit tests to see how Justify accelerates test creation with fluent “Rules” for configuration and powerful “Assertions” for verification.